cornely06/google-homepage/README.md

 The Odin Project
 Web Development 101
-Project: HTML/CSS
+Project HTML/CSS

-The goal is to deconstruct and recreate an existing web page.
+The goal of this project is to deconstruct and recreate the google homepage.